 You should spend at least a whole day in Angkor Wat and it’s recommendable to go by Tuc-Tuc to get around efficiently.
 Alternatively, you can rent a bike.
 But if you want to see more than the main sites, you should opt for a 2 or 3-day pass, though considerably more expensive.

 The price for a one-day pass in 2021 was 37 USD.
 You need to keep your pass with you at all times as there are checks around the large temples.

 Another famous landmark of Asia is the breathtaking Bagan in Myanmar.
 The UNESCO World Heritage Site expands over 104 square kilometers dotted with over 2200 remaining pagodas and temples, once 10 000.

 Between the 9th and the 13th century, this was the capital of ancient Myanmar, then named Pagan Kingdom.
-During many years Myanmar (Burma) was closed for tourists, but in later years, this offbeat destination has started to bloom and now you can even see the site from above in a hot air balloon.
+For many years Myanmar (Burma) was closed to tourists, but in later years, this offbeat destination has started to bloom and now you can even see the site from above in a hot air balloon.

 There is now an entrance fee of 25 000 Kyats.

 Batu Caves are some of the most impressive natural monuments in Asia yet really easy to access by bus from Kuala Lumpur.

 Guarded by a majestic, golden Buddha statue, the caves are reached by ascending a set of 272 stairs.
 In 2018, they were repainted in vibrant colors.

 Once you enter the cave, you’ll forget the climb up the stairs.
 With a 90-meter tall ceiling surrounding the remains of old buildings carved into the rock walls, and numerous Hindu shrines.
 At the end of the cave, up a short staircase, the ceiling opens up and lets bright rays of light in where the Sri Valli Deivanai temple is found.